holoviz-dev/pyctdev/README.md

 ### 9. packages on demand? simplify packaging recipes?

-As well as specifying dependencies once, attempt to express other package metadata only once.
+As well as specifying dependencies once, pyct attempts to express other package metadata only once.
 Currently this is in setup.py.
 Templating is then used for conda build.
 This prevents the common situation where descriptions, URLs, licenses, etc, are mismatched.

-pyctdev expects project is being released first on pypi and (anaconda.org pyviz).
+pyctdev expects project is being released first on pypi and on an anaconda.org channel.
 From these sources, conda-forge can be updated, followed by anaconda defaults (but we are not necessarily the maintainers of those channels).

-pyctdev is currently primarily supporting pure python packages.
-While they may often have complex, platform specific dependencies, the packages themselves are pure python.
-Therefore noarch:python conda packages where possible.
+pyctdev is currently primarily supporting pure Python packages.
+While they may often have complex, platform specific dependencies, the packages controlled by pyct are so far all pure Python.
+Therefore we build noarch:python conda packages where possible.
+If we start maintaining packages with binary code, pyct will be extended to support platform-specific packages, but for now none of our packages require that.

 ### 10. Channels/sources of dependencies